 - a.
 Presidential candidates (including uncommitted status) shall use their best efforts to ensure that their respective delegation of standing committee members shall achieve Nevada's affirmative action, outreach and inclusion goals and that their respective men and women members are equally divided between the men and women determined by gender self-identification.
 (Rule 6.1 & Reg.
 4.10) - b.
-Each position on each standing committee shall be assigned by gender.
-For example, the first position on the Credentials Committee of the presidential candidate with the most standing committee positions shall be designated for a woman, the second position for a man, and the remaining positions shall be designated in like fashion, alternating between men and women.
+The first binary gender position on each standing committee shall be assigned by binary gender as self-identified.
+For example, the first binary position on the Credentials Committee of the presidential candidate with the most standing committee positions shall be designated for a woman and the next binary position, if one occurs, will be designated for a male, and the remaining binary positions, to the extent they occur, shall be designated in like fashion, alternating between males and females, where applicable.
+For avoidance of doubt: there is no requirement that positions be assigned to gender non-binaries but the described alternation of binary genders may not be used to exclude a gender non-binary from consideration for a committee position.
 Positions for presidential candidates on each committee shall be ranked according to the total number of standing positions allocated to each such candidate.
-After positions on the Credentials Committee are designated by gender, the designation shall continue with the Platform Committee, then the Rules Committee. - 1) A separate election shall be conducted for membership on each standing committee. - 2) The men and women membership of the standing committees shall be as equally divided among the men and women as possible under the state allocation; the variance between men and women in any committee or among the three committees in aggregate shall not exceed one.
+After positions on the Credentials Committee are designated by gender, the designation shall continue with the Platform Committee, then the Rules Committee. - A separate election shall be conducted for membership on each standing committee. - 2) The men and women membership of the standing committees shall be as equally divided among the men and women as possible under the state allocation; the variance between men and women in any committee or among the three committees in aggregate shall not exceed one.
 (Call VII.E.2) - 3) Gender non-binary committee members shall not be counted as either a man or a woman, and the remainder of the delegation shall be equally divided between women and men.
-(Call VII.E.1) - 4) The positions allocated to each presidential candidate on each committee shall be voted on separately, and the winners shall be the highest votegetter(s) of the appropriate gender. - 5.
-Certification and Substitution - a.
+(Call VII.E.1) - 4) The positions allocated to each presidential candidate on each committee shall be voted on separately, and the winners shall be the highest votegetter(s) of the appropriate gender.

+5. Certification and Substitution

+- a.
 The State Democratic Chair shall certify the standing committee members in writing to the Secretary of the Democratic National Committee within three (3) days after their selection.
 (Call VII.B.3) - b.
 No substitutions will be permitted in the case of standing committee members, except in the case of resignation or death.
 Substitutions must be made in accordance with the rules and the election procedures specified in this section and must be certified in writing to the Secretary of the Democratic National Committee within three (3) days after the substitute member is selected but not later than 48 hours before the respective standing committee meets, except in the case of death.
 (Call VII.B.4)